ualib/agda-algebras/algebras_in_lean.rst

 .. rubric:: Footnotes

 ..
 [1]
-   As of this writing (9 June 2019), this documentation describes code residing on the ``dev_wjd`` branch of the ``lean-ualib`` repository.
-Of course, one of our long-term goals is to have the latest code residing on the ``master`` branch of the repository and the docs should describe the code on that branch.
+   As of this writing (9 June 2019), this documentation describes code residing on the dev_wjd_ branch of the ``lean-ualib`` repository.
+Eventually, the latest code will reside on the master_ branch and the docs will describe the code on that branch.

 ..
 [2]
    As we will see when implementing general operations in Lean, it is unnecessary to commit in advance to a specific arity type :math:`N`.
 An exception is the *quotient algebra type* since, unless we restrict ourselves to finitary operations, lifting a basic operation to a quotient requires some form of choice.